mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 }
 ```

-How many are in the path of totality but lack camping? (do or domt have camping
+How many are in the path of totality but lack time? (do or domt have camping)
 ```json
 GET shakespeare/_search
 {